Ellanor C. Lawrence Park, Middlegate and Cabell's Mill

 Sully Woodlands Stewardship Education Center Construction Begins

-Active construction is anticipated to be completed by summer 2023.
+Active construction is anticipated to be completed in time for an estimated opening to the public in late Fall 2023.
 Residents should expect occasional construction traffic entering and exiting the Ellanor C. Lawrence Park/Cabell’s Mill entrance.
 The park is located at 5235 Walney Road in Centerville, VA.

 The Middlegate Complex and Cabell’s Mill are near the meadow along Big Rocky Run and Walney Road.
 It is believed that the mill was built as early as 1769 but no later than the early 1800s.
 There are records indicating that there was another mill near Cabell’s Mill.
 That mill was built by Willoughby Newton around 1746.
 Middlegate served as the miller’s house and was probably built in the early 1800s.
 At various times, the mill was used as a grist, sumac and saw mill.